akashg105/CricketManager/README.md

 # CricketManager
-> An interactive cross platform application built using [Ionic framework](https://ionicframework.com/) with amazing UI.
+> An interactive cross platform application built using [Ionic framework](https://ionicframework.com/) with amazing UI

 > It is a Proof of Concept (POC) project

-Allows the user to
+> Allows the user to
 * Add, delete, and edit player
 * Manage team information
 * Schedule and view matches